What is Neural Machine Translation?

-NMT has a much lower cost to use on a daily basis after its initial purchase and set up.
-Localization teams often let Machine Translation perform the first pass, and then the translators come in to fix and improve what needs to be improved.
+NMT has a much lower cost to use daily after its initial purchase and setup.
+Localization teams often let Machine Translation perform the first pass, and then the translators come in to review and improve what needs to be improved.

 Working this way round rather than paying a professional for the entire translation project can help keep translation budgets lower while also saving you time in the process.